-Reducing vehicle hours of delay (VHD) is not the preferred method of GHG emission reductions, but less time spend in traffic with engines at idle is another way to reduce GHG emissions, and all three projects will contribute to fewer VHD in Solano County.
+Reducing vehicle hours of delay (VHD) is not the preferred method of GHG emission reductions, but less time spent in traffic with engines at idle is another way to reduce GHG emissions, and all three projects will contribute to fewer VHD in Solano County.
 Reduced VHD also has the benefit of lowering the level of frustration felt by many Solano residents during their daily drive.

-These three projects have been identified as priority projects in a number of different studies, including those prepared by both STA and MTC, and are ready for implementation as soon as funding is received.
-They are listed as priorities within these studies, and they have gone through most or all of One concern about projects that add new lanes is the theory of induced demand, where new road capacity not only addresses existing congestion but also motivates people to take trips they otherwise would not have taken.
-In a growing county such as Solano, which also has significant pass-through traffic on I-80 and SR-12, it is hard to predict how much new traffic would be generated.
-Research shows that gap fill projects and HOV/Express Lanes do not result in induced demand.
-Two of these three STA priorities extension of the I-80 Express Lanes, the I-80/I-680/SR-12 interchange - fit these criteria. the design and environmental clearance steps to make them construction ready.
+These three projects have been identified as priority projects in a number of different studies, including those prepared by both STA and

+MTC, and are ready for implementation as soon as funding is received.
+They are listed as priorities within these studies, and they have gone through most or all of the design and environmental clearance steps to make them construction ready.